reiza/zero-theme/README.md

 # Zero Theme

-A simple theme for Moodle 2.8, zero worries.
+A simple theme for Moodle 2.9, zero worries.

+2.8 branch also available